Benin: Economy

 The Paris Club and bilateral creditors have eased the external debt situation, with Benin benefiting from a G8 debt reduction announced in July 2005, while pressing for more rapid structural reforms.
 An "insufficient" electrical supply continues to "adversely affect" Benin's economic growth and the government has taken steps to increase domestic power production.

 While trade unions in Benin represent up to 75% of the formal workforce, the informal economy has been noted by the International Trade Union Confederation (ITCU) to contain ongoing problems, including a lack of women's wage equality, the use of child labor, and the continuing issue of forced labor.
 Benin is a member of the Organization for the Harmonization of Business Law in Africa (OHADA).

 Cotonou has the country's only seaport and international airport.
 Benin is connected by 2-lane asphalted roads to its neighboring countries (Togo, Burkina Faso, Niger, and Nigeria).
 Mobile telephone service is available across the country through operators.
 ADSL connections are available in some areas.
 Benin is connected to the Internet by way of satellite connections (since 1998) and a single submarine cable SAT-3/WASC (since 2001).
 Relief of "high price" is expected with the initiation of the Africa Coast to Europe cable in 2011.

-With the GDP growth rate of 4–5% remaining consistent over 2 decades, poverty has been increasing.
+With the GDP growth rate of 4%–5% remaining consistent over two decades, poverty has been increasing.
 According to the National Institute of Statistics and Economic Analysis in Benin, those living under the poverty line have increased from 36.2% in 2011 to 40.1% in 2015.

+The growing Blaxit movement is starting to bring people of African heritage to Benin for cultural and economic growth reasons, with the Benin government currently working to grant citizenship to people of African descent.

 Science and technology

 National policy framework

 The Ministry of Higher Education and Scientific Research is responsible for implementing science policy.
-The National Directorate of Scientific and Technological Research handles planning and coordination whereas the National Council for Scientific and Technical Research and National Academy of Sciences, Arts, and Letters each play an advisory role.
+The National Directorate of Scientific and Technological Research handles planning and coordination, whereas the National Council for Scientific and Technical Research and National Academy of Sciences, Arts, and Letters each play an advisory role.
 Financial support comes from Benin's National Fund for Scientific Research and Technological Innovation.
 The Benin Agency for the Promotion of Research Results and Technological Innovation carries out technology transfer through the development and dissemination of research results.
-Benin was ranked 128th in the Global Innovation Index in 2021, down from 123rd in 2019.
+Benin was ranked 119th in the Global Innovation Index in 2024, but its rank advanced to 118th in 2025.

-The regulatory framework has evolved since 2006 when the a science policy was prepared.
+The regulatory framework has evolved since 2006 when the science policy was prepared.
 This has been updated and complemented by new texts on science and innovation (the year of adoption is between brackets):